 Is cold weather wreaking havoc on clients’ skin?
 Cold weather not only means getting bundled up to keep out the cold; also changes the types of treatments and products you use on clients at your spa and massage practice to keep moisture that has been depleted by cold in.
 One moisturizing ingredient that fits the bill is cocoa butter.

-Cocoa butter comes from the cacao bean, which is found in parts of Africa as well as the Caribbean and Latin America.
+Cocoa butter comes from the cacao bean, found in parts of Africa and the Caribbean, and Latin America.
 They grow in pods that are located on trees in tropical areas.
 LiveScienceexplains that farmers extract the cocoa beans from the inside of a larger, fleshy cocoa fruit.
-The beans then are cleaned, roasted and pressed in hydraulic machinery to yield the cocoa butter
+The beans then are cleaned, roasted, and pressed in hydraulic machinery to yield the cocoa butter.

 As if the scent weren’t enough to please any client, cocoa butter is considered the “ultimate moisturizer.”
-That’s because cocoa butter is naturally rich in Vitamin E -- as well as a number of other vitamins and minerals -- which helps to soothe, hydrate, and balance the skin.
-Vitamin E also assists in the production of collagen, so that it aids in diminishing wrinkles and other signs of aging as well.
+That’s because cocoa butter is naturally rich in Vitamin E and several other vitamins and minerals -- which help to soothe, hydrate, and balance the skin.
+Vitamin E also assists in the production of collagen, so that it aids in diminishing wrinkles and other aging signs.

-Cocoa butter is a highly concentrated natural fat that melts at body temperature, so it easily absorbs into the skin.
-It not only as a barrier to keep skin soft and prevent moisture loss, it helps protect sensitive skin against environmental conditions.
+Cocoa butter is a highly concentrated natural fat that melts at body temperature, easily absorbing the skin.
+It not only has a barrier to keep skin soft and prevent moisture loss; it helps protect sensitive skin against environmental conditions.